Zymbit-Docs/zymdocsy/content/reference/faq/zymkey4.md

 <br>

+*  Electrically, the Zymkey-I2C will interface to any single board computer using I2C.
+Check compatibility with your particular Linux distribution.
 *  Raspberry Pi 3, 3B+, 4, Zero
 *  RPi Compute Module 3, 4
-*  NVIDIA Jetson Nano, Xavier
+*  NVIDIA Jetson Nano, Xavier NX
-*  Electrically, the Zymkey-I2C will interface to any single board computer using I2C.
-Check compatibility with your particular Linux distribution.

 -----